 - Union Bulletin (covers Walla Walla, Dayton, Wallula, and Milton-Freewater)

-- Waitsburg Times (covers Waitsburg, Walla Walla and the Touchet Valley)
+- Waitsburg Times (covers Waitsburg, Dayton and the Touchet Valley)

 - Yakima Herald Republic

-There are about a dozen magazines and guides published in the Tri-Cities region that are "lifestyle" related that are available in print edition and/or online.
+There are several magazines and ezines published in the Tri-Cities that are "lifestyle" related that are available in print edition and/or online.

 Tri-Cities Area Journal of Business